 Shaun faced a difficult work culture and experienced bullying.
 He decided to take the leap over to a new industry where he now works in a job he enjoys and allows him to balance work and home life simultaneously.
 Watch his story below:

 Changing career direction.

 If you are starting this journey, not knowing where you actually want to go, your first step needs to be an honest assessment of your skills and talents.
 Spending some time thinking about yourself and what fulfils you will help you to make the right choice.
 Consider what you've achieved in your current career and be clear about what you like and don’t like about the role.

 Pick the right time to make the leap.

-Don’t kid yourself, changing your career will be stressful.
-So if you’re considering a professional transition, make sure your personal life is in order.
+If you’re considering a professional transition, it's a good idea to try and make sure your personal life is in order.
+From personal admin to moving home for example can easily stray your focus.
 A secure environment and a loving support network will give you the needed confidence to take a professional risk.